 Introducing Social policy and Social legislation.
-Post-colonial Welfare State: Policy making processes and structures in India - The role of Executive, Legislature and judiciary-Political parties, Pressure groups, Non-Governmental Organizations, Mass Media.
-Policy implementation: The role of Governmental agencies - the participation of Non-governmental organizations and citizens participation- Problems in implementation of policy-Analysis of different policies of the Central and State Governments.
+Post-colonial Welfare State: Policy making processes and structures in India - The role of Executive, Legislature, and judiciary.
+Role of Political parties, Pressure groups, Non-Governmental Organizations, Mass Media.
+Policy implementation: The role of Governmental agencies, Role of Non-governmental organizations (NGOs), citizens participation, and Social Workers.
+Problems in implementation of policies.
+Policies at the Central and State Government Levels (with reference to Women, Children, Disabled and Disadvantaged).
 Liberalism, Globalization and changing nature of social policy in India.